-Avaus has been active in sharing industry best practices and learnings in blog posts and webinars during the past years.
-To continue the tradition, I will guide you through the rest of the year, along with a Playbook of Avaus thoughts on how to build a future-proof marketing data-asset.
-Together with my colleagues, we will show how to utilise different data sources in ways that very few marketeers have yet applied in running their businesses.
+Avaus has been actively sharing industry best practices and learnings in blog posts and webinars during the past years.
+To continue the tradition, we will guide you through the rest of the year, along with a Playbook of Avaus thoughts on how to build a future-proof marketing data asset.
+Together with our colleagues, we will show how to utilise different data sources in ways that very few marketers have yet applied in running their businesses.

 When measuring relevance, being there at the right time with your communication can be more important than the actual content.
-That is the reason why being relevant is more difficult than tailoring content for a specific audience.
-To be timely relevant, marketeers need to be able to understand customer behaviour as it happens, not after two days of batch processing.
+That is why being relevant is more difficult than tailoring content for a specific audience.
+To be timely relevant, marketers need to be able to understand customer behaviour as it happens, not after two days of batch processing.
 It has to happen fast.

 1. The privacy-first approach

 Beginning with privacy and regulation may sound boring.
-A privacy-first approach is crucial for any robust data-asset aiming to enable usage of new technology and use cases, especially since the aim is to combine different data sources for activation purposes.
-If the data is not intended for that purpose already at collections point, later usage will be limited.
+A privacy-first approach is crucial for any robust data asset aiming to enable new technology usage and use cases, especially since the aim is to combine different data sources for activation purposes.
+If the data is not intended for that purpose already at the collections point, later usage will be limited.
 A privacy framework is unique for each company.

 The actual framework should follow privacy by design principles to enable, not disable.
 Privacy by design as terminology is already widely misunderstood.
-Based on our experience by using the methodology there isn’t anything that couldn’t be done within the boundaries of not violating data subject rights or different legislations in disturbing ways.
-In the following post, we’ll guide through this process in more detail.
+Based on our experience, by using the methodology, there isn’t anything that couldn’t be done within the boundaries of not violating data subject rights or different legislations in disturbing ways.
+In the following post, we’ll guide you through this process in more detail.